 13 Low-Income Families and Community Leisure and Sport Provisions

 14 Unequal Distribution of World Wide Web and its Impact on Family Opportunities

 15 Critical Reflections and the Ways Forward for Family-Centred Social Justice and Equity Research

 Ruth Jeanes and Dawn E. Trussell

 Dawn E. Trussell is Associate Professor in the Department of Sport Management at Brock University, Canada.
 Broadly defined, her research interests focus on sport and leisure culture in the lives of individuals, families, and communities.
 Her work has a social justice orientation and is funded by the Social Sciences and Humanities Research Council of Canada and Sport Canada’s Research Initiative.
-She is the President of the Canadian Association for Leisure Studies and is a Research Lead for the Canadian Gender Equity in Sport Research Hub.
+She is the President of the Canadian Association for Leisure Studies and serves on the Canadian Gender+ Equity in Sport Research Hub, Scientific Committee.